HatimElbakkali/OFlearn/README.md

 📌 Project status

-    Prototype (Prototype) – Design and structure completed, However, the content (lessons and tests) is not added due to the need for professors' approval before publication.
+    Prototype (Prototype) – Design and structure completed, However, the content (lessons and tests) is not added due to the need for professors OFPPT' approval before publication.

 📬 Connect

-    If you want to see more of my work or contact us: all link in Social media: https://linktr.ee/HatimElbakkali.
+    If you want to see more of my work or contact us: all link in Social media: https://linktr.ee/HatimElbakkali

     and Thank you😊.